qguv/mealplanrecipes/_posts/2014-05-09-iced-coffee.md

 For coffee drinkers, especially those of us in Williamsburg, the combination of summer heat and Virginia humidity can make hot coffee difficult to enjoy.
 Taking a nice, tall glass of iced coffee to-go can make the walk from Sadler to Morton that much more bearable.

 The obstacle to overcome here is the plastic glasses in Sadler.
 Hot coffee will melt the sides.
-To-go cups are worse; putting coffee in the thin, clear polypropylene cups yields a hot gob of plastic and a mess of coffee inadvertantly sacrificed to [fallen Juggalos][juggalos].
+To-go cups are worse; putting coffee in the thin, clear polypropylene cups yields a hot gob of plastic and a mess of coffee inadvertently sacrificed to [fallen Juggalos][juggalos].

 The solution? _The intermediate cup._